globus/globus-compute/docs/endpoints.rst

 The above command will create a profile for your endpoint in `$HOME/.funcx/<ENDPOINT_NAME>/` and will instantiate a `config.py` file.
 This file should be updated with the appropriate configurations for the computational system you are targeting before you start the endpoint.
-The funcX configuration builds on `Parsl <https://parsl-project.org>`_ configs.
+The funcX builds on `Parsl <https://parsl-project.org>`_ and is configured using a :class:`~funcx.config.Config` object.
-More information regarding this configuration file can be found `here <https://parsl.readthedocs.io/en/stable/userguide/configuring.html>`_
+For more information, see the :class:`~funcx.config.Config` class documentation.

 .. note:: If the ENDPOINT_NAME is not specified, a default endpoint named "default" is configured.